Lapin0t/phd-manuscript/main/04_ogs.typ

   $
 ]

+#guil[Je suis un peu perdu par cette def.
+Est-ce-que ça ne serait pas
+plus éclairant de juste fournir les équations explicites ?
+Tu pourrais aussi faire un renvoi à la section sur Iteration Operators ici.]
 #remark[
   Note the different treatement of iteration in the #itree.tauF case and in the
   #itree.visF case.
 In the #itree.tauF case, we
   emit a #itree.tauF move, guarding a _coinductive_ self-call, while in the
   #itree.visF case, we instead return into the left component of the equation,
-  in a sense performing a _formal_ self-call.
+  in a sense of performing a _formal_ self-call.

-  One way to look at it, is that the interaction works by seeking the first visible move (or return move) of the active strategy and that an interaction step (i.e. formal loop of the equation) should only happens when both strategies truly _interact_.
+  One way to look at it, is that the interaction works by seeking the first visible move (or return move) of the active strategy and that an interaction step (i.e. a formal loop of the equation) should only happens when both strategies truly _interact_.

   More pragmatically, much of the work for proving OGS correctness will be dedicated